scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Peering Links

-PCBs do not traverse peering links, but peering links are instead announced along with a regular path in a PCB.
+PCBs do not traverse peering links, but peering links are instead announced along with a regular path in a PCB in an up or down segment.
 If both ASes at either end of a peering link have registered path segments that include this specific peering link, then it is possible to use this during segment combination to create the end-to-end path.

 ### Appending Entries to a PCB {#pcb-appending}